-16. Athletes in Sport Classes T/F11 must wear approved opaque glasses or an appropriate substitute during all track and/or field events.
-The opaque glasses or their substitute must be checked and approved by the responsible technical official and must in their opinion be effective in blocking out all light.
-The opaque glasses or their substitute may be inspected again at any time, including immediately before the start and/or after finish.
+16. Athletes in Sport Classes T/F11 must have their eyes/eye cavities completely covered by gauze patches or an equivalent material, and must wear approved opaque glasses or an appropriate substitute during all track and/or field events.
+These opaque glasses or their substitute must completely cover the eyes of the competitor and must be checked and approved by the responsible technical official and must in their opinion be effective in blocking out all light.
+These opaque glasses or their substitute may be inspected again at any time, including immediately before the start and/or after finish.

-Note: it is the responsibility of the athlete to ensure that the opaque glasses or appropriate substitute meet this requirement.
+Note (i): it is the responsibility of the athlete to ensure that these eye patches and opaque glasses or appropriate substitute meet this requirement.